 \section{ADMM Overview}

-We give a brief overview of ADMM used as a consensus method.
-We present the algorithm and discuss typical convergence conditions.
-Detailed discussion of ADMM method and its convergence properties can be found in \cite{boyd}.
+We give a brief overview of consensus-based ADMM.
+We present the algorithm and known convergence conditions.
+Detailed discussion of the ADMM method and its convergence properties can be found in \cite{boyd}.